February 1986 Reform the Armed Forces Movement coup: Discovery

-Security Leaks
+Security leaks

 Honasan's ambitious plan was undermined by RAM's inability to keep their plans secret.
 One of the palace insiders Honasan had tried to recruit was Malacañang's perimeter security officer, Major Edgardo Doromal.
 But Doromal reportedly had misgivings about joining the plot, and reported the coup to Presidential Security Command (PSC) Chief of Staff Irwin Ver, who then informed his father, General Fabian Ver.

-It was later revealed that the Marcos regime may also have learned about the RAM plot from the CIA, because RAM member Lt Col Rodolfo Aguinaldo had revealed the names of 14 key RAM officers to his CIA contact at the US embassy, without permission from RAM.
+It was later revealed that the Marcos regime may also have learned about the RAM plot from the CIA, because RAM member Lt Col Rodolfo Aguinaldo had revealed the names of 14 key RAM officers to his CIA contact at the United States embassy in Manila, without permission from RAM.

-But aside from these leaks, RAM's plans were telegraphed to the Marcos forces through insecure communications and through large observable troop movements.
+But aside from these leaks, RAM's plans were telegraphed to Marcos forces through insecure communications and through large observable troop movements.
 RAM had been under the scrutiny of the rest of the military establishment ever since they made their existence public at the March 1985 Philippine Military Academy reunion, and Alred McCoy notes that RAM's planning sessions in January 1986, conducted by Honasan and Kapunan, were very insecure, with "as many as 15 military officers in attendance at a time."